circulosmeos/gztool/README.md

 * **index files are reusable**, so they can be stopped at any time and reused and/or completed later.
 * an *ex novo* index file format has been created to store the index
 * span between index points is raised by default from 1 to 10 MiB, and can be adjusted with `-s` (*span*).
-* windows are compressed in file
+* windows **are compressed** in file
-* windows are not loaded in memory unless they're needed, so the app memory footprint is fairly low.
+* windows are not loaded in memory unless they're needed, so the application memory footprint is fairly low (< 1 MiB)
 * data can be provided from/to stdin/stdout

 More functionality is planned.